xchau/Q2-Project/README.md

 ## Future Development

-Feature we'd like to include down the line include:
+Features we'd like to include down the line include:

-  * tracking lending/borrowing history
+  * track lending/borrowing history
   * setting up a built in messaging system
   * push notification on mobile devices
+  * branching outside of the Seattle area
   * location based search results
   * dynamically upload image files to server
   * borrowing wishlist with notifications